-Prerequisites:BLB1101 - Australian Legal System in Context and BLB1114 - Legal Research Methods
+Prerequisites:BLB1101 - Australian Legal System in Context andBLB1114 - Legal Research Methods

-Description: The aims of this subject are to: Introduce students to the principles and practice of Family Law in Australia.
-Enable students to develop an understanding of the principles underlying development of the Family Law Act 1975 (Cth) and the amendments to it and other relevant legislation.
-Provide students with a comprehensive knowledge of the rationale for and the current law with respect to marriage, divorce, de facto, children and the financial aspects of relationship breakdown.
-Provide students with an appreciation of past, present and likely future directions of family law.
+Description: The aims of this subject are to: - Introduce students to the principles and practice of Family Law in Australia. - Enable students to develop an understanding of the principles underlying development of the Family Law Act 1975 (Cth) and the amendments to it and other relevant legislation. - Provide students with a comprehensive knowledge of the rationale for and the current law with respect to marriage, divorce, de facto, children and the financial aspects of relationship breakdown. - Provide students with an appreciation of past, present and likely future directions of family law.

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Analyse the major issues in family law in contemporary Australian society; 2.
-Articulate the current law relating to children and the financial aspects of relationship breakdown and apply it to practical circumstances making professional judgements and decisions; 3.
-Analyse the principles of alternative dispute resolution in family law and evaluate its role in, and application to, complex family law disputes; 4.
-Articulate and evaluate the rationale for the development of family law as it currently stands in Australia and likely future directions; and 5.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.Analyse the major issues in family law in contemporary Australian society; 2.Articulate the current law relating to children and the financial aspects of relationship breakdown and apply it to practical circumstances making professional iudaements and decisions: 3.
+Analyse the principles of alternative dispute resolution in family law and evaluate its role in, and application to, complex family law disputes; 4.Articulate and evaluate the rationale for the development of family law as it currently stands in Australia and likely future directions; and 5.
 Contextualise the procedures adopted by the Family Court of Australia and the Federal Circuit Court in dealing with wide ranging family law matters in contemporary society.
+Required Reading: Further required reading will be posted on VU Collaborate and students will need to look up cases as part of the prescribed reading.Parkinson, P 2019 7th edn Australian Family Law in Context Thomson Reuters Assessment: Assignment, Court Report, 40%.
+Test, Online Quiz, 10%.
+Examination, Written examination (3 hours), 50%.